Short vs Long Ebooks: Which One Sells Better in 2026?

-In the last few years the ebook market has changed faster than almost any other digital publishing space.
+The ebook market has changed faster than almost any other digital publishing space.
 AI tools make writing easier, readers consume content in different ways, and creators have access to distribution channels that once belonged only to major publishers.
-With all these shifts, one question keeps appearing again and again: is it better to publish short ebooks or long ebooks in 2025?
+With all these shifts, one question keeps appearing again and again: is it better to publish short ebooks or long ebooks in 2026?

-This debate is not new, but the answer has changed.
-Reader expectations have evolved, buying behaviour is different, and content strategy plays a larger role in sales than ever before.
+This debate is not new, but the answer has evolved.
+Reader expectations have shifted, buying behaviour is different, and content strategy plays a larger role in sales than ever before.
 If you are planning to publish an ebook this year, the length you choose can shape everything from your marketing potential to your conversion rate.

 In earlier years people often assumed that a longer ebook was automatically more valuable.
 That view has almost completely disappeared.
 Modern readers associate value with usefulness and clarity, not page count.
 They want an outcome, a shift, a solution or a specific experience.
 If an ebook delivers that in twenty pages, great.
 If it requires two hundred pages, that is fine as well.